-Export cartels do not fall within the scope of the Competition Authority's (the Authority's) jurisdiction, as per article 2 of the Competition Law.
+It is fair to say that export cartels do not fall within the scope of the jurisdiction of the Competition Authority (the Authority), as per article 2 of the Competition Law.
 In Poultry Meat Producers (25 November 2009, 09-57/1393-362), the Authority launched an investigation into allegations that included, among other things, an export cartel.
 The Board decided that export cartels could not be sanctioned unless they affected the host country's markets.
-Although some other decisions (Paper Recycling, 8 July 2013, 13-42/538-238) suggest that the Authority might sometimes be inclined to claim jurisdiction over export cartels, it is fair to assume that an export cartel would fall outside of the Authority's jurisdiction if and to the extent that it does not produce an impact on Turkish markets.
+Although some other decisions ( Paper Recycling , 8 July 2013, 13-42/538-238) suggest that the Authority might sometimes be inclined to claim jurisdiction over export cartels, it is fair to assume that an export cartel would fall outside of the Authority's jurisdiction if, and to the extent that, it does not produce an impact on Turkish markets.